Open data

 Does any law require D.C. agencies to open their data?

 Not yet.
 Many cities have such laws (New York City, San Francisco, etc.).
-Federal agencies took steps as well to open data under Office of Management and Budget direction in the Obama administration.
 Open federal data is now a legal mandate through the Open, Public, Electronic, and Necessary (OPEN) Government Data Act, included as Title II of the Foundations for Evidence-Based Policymaking Act (H.R.
 4174) that took effect in January 2020.
+(See Congressional Research Service explainer here.)

-Assuring openness by law in the District has been under discussion among officials and advocates.
+Assuring openness by law in the District has been discussed among officials and advocates but never enacted.
 The D.C.
 Open Government Coalition worked with others to develop open data provisions included in the Strengthening Government Transparency Amendment Act introduced in the D.C.
 Council in March 2017 (Bill B22-0188) but never considered.

-Meanwhile D.C. government data are open by policy set in two directives of the D.C. mayor.
+Meanwhile, D.C. government data are open by policy set in two directives of the D.C. mayor that lack the force of law or regulation.

 Mayor Muriel Bowser issued Order 2017-115 in April 2017, for the first time declaring that: